PyChina/weekly/content/Issue/issue-384.md

 - [用 Python 和 spaCy 进行自然语言处理](https://pycoders.com/link/2402/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn how to use spaCy.
+In this step-by-step tutorial, you'll learn how to use spaCy.
 This free and open-source library for Natural Language Processing (NLP) in Python has a lot of built-in capabilities and is becoming increasingly popular for processing and analyzing data in NLP.

 (`是也乎:`